 Negligence is more than an unintentional accident or mistake.
 Negligence is a legal standard of liability.
 Four important elements of negligence must be sufficiently proven if you are to be successful.
 You could be denied compensation if any of these elements are missing from your case.

 The first element of a negligence case is the defendant’s duty of care.
 This is a legal duty the defendant owed the plaintiff at the time of the accident.
 In a car accident case, this duty is usually the defendant’s legal obligation to drive in a reasonably prudent and safe manner and to follow traffic laws.

 Next, we must show that the defendant breached or violated their duty of care.
 The breach is whatever the defendant did or failed to do that caused the accident.
 For example, running a red light might be a breach of duty.

 Next comes the connection between the breach and the accident.
 The breach must be the direct cause of the accident rather than some separate cause.
 Finally, we must show your damages are real and not hypothetical – that they actually happened and not that they were just mere possibilities.

 The evidence required in your case will depend on how your car accident occurred.
 If evidence is scarce, we can use photos or videos of the accident scene to piece together how the accident occurred.
 In some cases, accident reconstruction experts can be utilized to figure out how your crash happened and who is likely to blame.

 Common Injuries in Car Accidents in White Plains, NY

 Many serious and life-threatening injuries are possible in car accidents.
 There might also be other tangible and intangible damages that take a significant financial toll.
-Our White Plains, NY car accident lawyers can review your damages and calculate the value of your claims.
+Our lawyers can review your damages and calculate the value of your claims.
 The following are some physical injuries possible in car accidents: